 Lastly, be sure to give some consideration to the data when determining how to organize it in a table.
 There are almost as many ways to order data as there are tables, but here are a few examples to help you think about what makes the most logical sense.
-This can make the document significantly more readable, and therefore more aesthetically pleasing.
+This may not add to the aesthetic beauty of the document, but it can make the report significantly more readable.
+And readable = beautiful.

 Is the data showing change over time?
-If so, your readers are most likely interested in seeing the most recent data first.
+If so, your readers are most likely interested in seeing the most recent data first, so order your table thus.

 Will a reader want to search for a particular entry?
 Then consider organizing the table alphabetically or by date.
-If chose to organize alphabetically, think about placing the appropriate column first.
+And if the answer is alphabetical, think about placing the appropriate column first.
 For example, although we call someone by their first name first and last name last, we typically search by last name, so place that column first.